Nitincando1234/Web-Browser/README.md

 ```Python
     python web_browser_using_python_graphical.py <url with https / http specified>
 ```
+## Further Changes to be made
+You can fork this repo and make further changes like:
+* Adding multiple tabs
+* Implementing GUI with openGL
+* Adding settings
+* etc
+## Major Bug
+The major bug I have faced is not updating the size of the text according to the CSS, but I was only a second year student so you can fix that small bug 😊.
 ### Credits
 >Web Browser Engineering Book Written by **Pavel Panchekha & Chris Harrelson**